-These coastal black bear hunts are based from a live-in, luxury yacht
+These vessel-based coastal black bear hunts are based from a live-in, luxury yacht.

-These Alaska vessel based, coastal black bear hunts are conducted in Prince William Sound in Alaska Unit 6 where the rugged Chugach Mountains meet the saltwater.
+These Alaska trophy black bear hunts are conducted in Prince William Sound in Alaska Unit 6 where the rugged Chugach Mountains meet the saltwater.

 These big salmon-fed Bears are just coming out of hibernation & have some of the best hide quality anywhere on the planet.
 Cruising the coastal shorelines and glassing the tidal flats produce plenty of stalking opportunities.
 This area has one of the highest Bear populations in the state.”

 This hunting video will give you a little taste of these Alaska Coastal Black Bear Hunts.

 This is one of our best outfitters with an outstanding track record with our clients.

 - Consistently takes Big 6-7 Foot Black Bears